preston176/flowlens-vscode-extension/README.md

 > Coming soon — FlowLens is a code editor extension (primary target: VS Code).
 It remembers why you opened files, what you were debugging, and how your workflow looked — so when you return, you can instantly pick up where you left off.

-This repository contains a prototype landing page for FlowLens (coming soon).
 FlowLens is a VS Code extension concept plus a lightweight companion UI that helps developers reclaim lost focus and reduce the cost of context switching.

 ---